IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    The feedback from the receiver is assumed to consist of the following elements.

    o  A list of received RTP packets' sequence numbers.
+With an indication if packets are ECN-CE marked.

    o  The wall-clock timestamp corresponding to the received RTP packet
       with the highest sequence number.

-   o  The accumulated number of ECN-CE-marked packets (n_ECN).
-Here,
-      "CE" refers to "Congestion Experienced".
+   It is recommended
    When the sender receives RTCP feedback, the qdelay is calculated as outlined in {{RFC6817}}.
 A qdelay sample is obtained for each received acknowledgement.
 No smoothing of the qdelay is performed; however,